 - Global equities represented by Russell Global Index

 - EMEA ex UK equities represented by MSCI Europe ex-UK Index

 - Developed Europe represented by the Russell Developed Europe Large Cap Index

-- High yield represented by high yield sector of the Barclays U.S. Aggregate Bond Index
+- High yield represented by high yield sector of the Bloomberg U.S. Aggregate Bond Index

 - Emerging Markets represented by Russell Emerging Markets Index Local

-- Broad fixed income represented by the Barclays U.S. Aggregate Bond Index
+- Broad fixed income represented by the Bloomberg U.S. Aggregate Bond Index

 - UK represented by FTSE 100 Index